Grilled Artichokes with Lemon Sauce

 - Lemon wedges

-- Make the Lemon Sauce, if using: In a small bowl stir together the sour cream, lemon juice, olive oil, tarragon, lemon zest, salt and pepper.
+- In a small bowl, stir together the sour cream, lemon juice, olive oil, tarragon, lemon zest, salt, and pepper.
 Refrigerate until ready to use (the sauce can be made up to a day ahead of time).

 - In a large pot, bring 1 inch of salted water to a boil.
 Place the artichokes in the pot and cover the pot.
 Allow the water to return to a simmer and steam the artichokes for about 15 to 20 minutes until fairly tender — a sharp knife should slide fairly easily through the stem, but they should not be too soft.
 Remove the artichokes from the pot and gently squeeze out any excess water with tongs.
 Or wait until they are cool enough to handle and gently squeeze out any excess water using your hands.

 - Heat the grill to medium.
 Brush the artichokes with olive oil and lightly salt them.
 Place the artichokes cut side down on the grill.
 Grill for 3 to 4 minutes, until you have nice grill marks on the bottom sides.
 Flip the artichoke with tongs, and grill for another 3 to 4 minutes until there are grill marks on the other sides, and until a sharp knife slides easily slides into the artichokes.
-Remove from the grill and place cut sides up on a serving platter.
+Remove from the grill, and place cut sides up on a serving platter

 - Serve the artichokes with a sprinkle of fresh parsley and the lemon wedges.
 Serve the lemon sauce on the side.